Thinkwise/docs/docs/sf/process_analysis.md

 ![](../assets/sf/image63.png)

-Figure 46: Set the desired platform for a functional requirement
+*Set the desired platform for a functional requirement*

 ##### Non-functional system requirements